 In people with underlying heart and lung disease, the oxygen levels in the body can fall to very low levels.
 Despite the inactivity seen in the muscles, there is actually increased brain wave activity, and when you wake from REM sleep, you may report very vivid dreams.

-An average adult sleeps about 7 hours a night.
-However, there is a wide range of normality with some people needing only 4 hours and others needing up to 10 hours.
+It is recommended that adults sleep seven to nine hours a night.
+However, there is a wide range of normality with some people needing less than seven hours of sleep while others may need up to 10 hours.

 Some epidemiological studies suggest that people who sleep too little or too much may have more medical problems or a higher mortality rate, although whether this is a cause or effect is debatable.

-The quality of sleep also matters – in certain medical conditions and in certain sleep conditions such as obstructive sleep apnoea, there is disruption in this sleep cycle, resulting in poor quality, unrefreshed sleep.
+The quality of sleep also matters – in certain medical conditions and in certain sleep conditions, such as obstructive sleep apnoea, there is disruption in the sleep cycle, resulting in poor quality, unrefreshed sleep.